skalarproduktraum/phd-thesis/chapters/eye-tracking.md

 ## Challenges

 A few challenges remain to achieve widespread use of eye tracking technology.
-We're going to detail them in this section:
+In this section, we're going to detail the Midas Touch Problem and the Double Role of Gaze, Accuracy and Reliability, Availability, and Privacy.

 ### Midas Touch Problem and the Double Role of Gaze